Highlights

 DAY 2

-Our first stop is the atmospheric Ta Prohm temple, wrapped in giant tree roots and known for its appearance in Lara Croft: Tomb Raider.
-We continue to Angkor Thom, the ancient royal city, where we’ll visit Bayon Temple, famous for its more than 200 smiling stone faces.
+Start the day with an early breakfast and leave first thing to escape the crowds and make our first visit to the beautiful Ta Prohm temple.
+Wrapped in giant tree roots and known for its appearance in Lara Croft: Tomb Raider.
+We continue to Angkor Thom, the ‘Great Royal City’. and visit Bayon Temple regarded as the centrepiece, famous for its more than 200 smiling stone faces.

 Meals: Breakfast, Dinner